Developer Guide

 Other incorrect

-commands to try:addCard q\ a\A force of attraction between objects due to their mass
+addCardcommands to try:addCard q\ a\A force of attraction between objects due to their mass,...(where either question or answer is blank or missing in the command)

 -